 While poverty, climate change and international conflicts are among the greatest contributors to hunger in the world, nearly one-third of the food produced globally simply goes to waste due to inadequate storage conditions and supply chain inefficiencies.
-A significant amount of food spoilage happens during product distribution, therefore, this article explains how the use of telematics can help freight transport companies deliver temperature-sensitive products to their retail destinations and reduce food waste while on the road.
+While it’s hard to tell exactly how much food is wasted during transportation, it certainly is an area wirth improving.
+Therefore, this article explains how the use of telematics can help freight companies better deliver temperature-sensitive products to their retail destinations and reduce food loss during transportation.

 Products requiring special care

 First and foremost, let’s acknowledge the products that require special handling and a temperature-controlled environment.
 By definition, goods that are likely to deteriorate within a relatively short amount of time, are referred to as perishables.
 Some of the most common ones are:

 - Fruits and vegetables;

 - Dairy products;

 As people like to eat a wide variety of non-seasonal foods, certain goods have to be transported over long distances.
 As an example, let’s mention the situation in Eastern Europe where there is no production of tropical fruits whatsoever.
 Similarly, if a specific product is out of season in your country, it’s likely available somewhere else.

 When transporting temperature-sensitive products, a specific temperature setting should be selected.
 In total, four temperature categories are among the most typical: deep freeze (-25°C to -30°C), frozen (-10°C to -20°C), chill (2°C to 4°C) and near-room temperature (12°C to 14°C).

 Failing to keep perishable goods at the correct temperatures can result in rejected loads, reputation damage and financial losses for your business.